 The Enlargement of the Union

-On 1 July 2013, Croatia became the 28th Member State of the European Union.
-Since then no other countries have joined the EU, and the UK left the EU on 31 January 2020.
+On 1 July 2013, Croatia became the 28th (now 27th) Member State of the European Union.
+Since then, no other countries have joined the EU, and the UK left the EU on 31 January 2020.
 Accession negotiations and chapters have been opened with Montenegro, Serbia and Türkiye.
 Albania and North Macedonia opened accession negotiations in July 2022.
-Bosnia and Herzegovina and Kosovo are potential candidate countries.
-In June 2022, the EU granted candidate country status to Ukraine and Moldova (5.5.5).
+In December 2022, Bosnia and Herzegovina obtained candidate country status and Kosovo submitted its application for EU membership.
+In June 2022, the EU granted candidate country status to Ukraine and Moldova.
+On 8 November 2023, the Commission recommended that the Council open accession negotiations with Moldova and Ukraine (5.5.6).

 Legal basis